sahmadr/ColDataUtil/README.md

         -C, --calc, --calculations [CALCULATION1, CALCULATION2, ...]
                 specify the calculations to perform;
-                by default, following will be performed:...;
+                by default, only a few common ones will be performed;
                 the names of all the possible calculation options are given below, followed by the possible keywords that can be used to call them:

                 1. Minimum value in the selected data: min, minimum
                 2. Maximum value in the selected data: max, maximum
                 3. Absolute minimum value in the selected data: absmin, minabs
                 4. Absolute maximum value in the selected data: absmax, maxabs
                 5. Mean of the selected data: mean, avg, average
                 6. RMS (quadratic mean) of the selected data: rms, quadratic
-                7. Fluctuation RMS, which is calculated by taking the square root of the average of squares of the differences between the values in the selected data and their mean value: frms, rmsf
+                7. Fluctuation RMS, which is calculated by taking the square root of the average of squares of the differences between the values in the selected data and their mean
+                        value: frms, rmsf
                 8. Cubic mean: cubic, cubicmean, cubicavg

         -y, --cycle COLUMNNAME [c=COLUMN(NUMBER or NAME)] [o/o=FILENAME] [r=BEGINROW r=ENDROW] [t=BEGINTIMESTEP t=ENDTIMESTEP]
                         [f/l/first/last] [NUMBEROFCYCLES]
                         [m=CENTER] [a=MINAMPLITUDE] [n=MINROWINTERVAL]
                         [dt=TIMEINCREMENT] [st=SIMTIMECOLUMN]
                 command to count the number of cycles in the given file and find the peaks of each cycle using its crest and trough, which is then used to calculate the maximum peak and the various